ICanBoogie/Event/README.md

 ## Attaching event hooks

 Event hooks are attached using the `attach()` method of an event collection.
 The `attach()` method is smart enough to create the event type from the parameters type.
 This works with any callable: closure, invokable objects, static class methods, functions.

-The following example demonstrates how a closure may be attached to a `ICanBoogie\Operation::process:before` event type.
+The following example demonstrates how a closure may be attached to a `BeforeProcessEvent` event.

 ```php
 <?php